underbek/datamapper/README.md

 * [ ] Copy using conversion functions from datamapper to target service if flag set
 * [ ] Parse custom error by conversion functions
 * [ ] Fix cyclop linter
-* [ ] Tag for default field value if from field is nil

 ### With comment feature example (not implemented):